asiqur-rahman/project-personal-meeting/README.md

 This application is running for `demonstration purposes` on [Hetzner](https://www.hetzner.com/), one of `the best` [cloud providers](https://www.hetzner.com/cloud) and [dedicated root servers](https://www.hetzner.com/dedicated-rootserver).

-If you need help to deploy `MiroTalk P2P` instance on `your dedicated cloud server`, or for other needs, don't hesitate to contact us at p2p.mirotalk@gmail.com
+If you need help to deploy `BrainTechSolution P2P` instance on `your dedicated cloud server`, or for other needs, don't hesitate to contact us at p2p.braintechsolution@gmail.com

 </details>